承接 andrewdyer/actions 相关项目开发

 README

-A framework-agnostic PHP library for building structured and predictable JSON API endpoints with standardised request and response handling.
+A framework-agnostic library for building structured and predictable JSON responses with standardised response handling.

 Introduction

-This library adheres to standard HTTP messaging principles (PSR-compliant) and provides a small set of utilities to standardise how actions handle requests and generate responses.
-By establishing clear patterns for success responses and error payloads, it helps keep action classes focused on domain logic while giving clients predictable, well-structured JSON responses, regardless of the framework or HTTP layer used.
+This library offers a small set of utilities that standardise how actions handle requests and generate structured JSON responses, establishing clear patterns for success responses and error payloads.
+By keeping action classes focused on domain logic and giving clients well-structured, predictable JSON responses, it simplifies API development regardless of the framework or HTTP layer in use.

 Prerequisites